-As a long standing real estate team in the West Michigan area, we have formed strong relationships with a variety of mortgage lenders to assist you.
-We really work to determine what type of lender will be the best fit for you depending on a few questions we'll ask you.
-Please feel free to ask us to assist!
-We want to ensure you're well taken care of and have the right people on your team to do so!
+As a long-standing real estate team in the West Michigan area, we have built strong relationships with a variety of mortgage lenders to provide you with the best support.
+We work diligently to assess your debt-to-income ratio and determine which lender will be the best fit for you based on a few questions we'll ask.
+If you're interested in exploring mortgage assistance programs or have concerns about student loan debt, please feel free to reach out to us for help!
+Our goal is to ensure you're well taken care of and have the right people on your team.

 Pink piggy bank with coins scattered around it.

-You went to college, maybe even graduate school, and got a job.
-You’ve been steadily employed since then and are bringing home a decent paycheck.
-A generation or two ago, the next step would likely have been to settle down and buy your first home.
+You went to college, possibly even graduate school, and landed a job.
+Since then, you’ve been steadily employed, bringing home a decent paycheck.
+A generation or two ago, the natural next step would have been to settle down and buy your first home.

 But now?
-That path may not be a sure thing.
+That path is not as certain.
 According to a 2017 survey from the National Association of Realtors (NAR), 80 percent of millennials don’t own a home.
-“Of those who don’t own a home, 83 percent of those say that student loan debt is holding them back from purchasing a home,” says Jessica Lautz, managing director of survey research and communications for NAR and a co-author of the study.
+“Of those who don’t own a home, 83 percent state that student loan debt is preventing them from purchasing a home,” explains Jessica Lautz, managing director of survey research and communications for NAR and a co-author of the study.

-Part of the issue is that student loan debt will count against your debt-to-income ratio, which is the percentage of monthly income spent on debts like mortgages, credit cards, student loans or auto loans.
-A high debt load relative to your income can make you less appealing to a lender and, in turn, less likely to get approved for a mortgage loan.
+Part of the problem is that student loan debt impacts your debt-to-income ratio, which is the percentage of monthly income allocated to debts like mortgages, credit cards, student loans, or auto loans.
+A high debt load in comparison to your income can reduce your appeal to lenders, making it less likely for you to be approved for a mortgage loan.

 YOU CAN STILL GET A MORTGAGE:

-If you’re mired in student debt, that doesn’t mean you can’t get a mortgage.
-You just have to be aware of your options.
-Improving your financial profile is one key step to getting there.
+If you’re burdened with student debt, it doesn’t mean a mortgage is out of reach.
+You need to be mindful of your options.
+Enhancing your financial profile is a crucial step toward achieving homeownership.

-“One of the big things you can do is pay off some other debts,” says Dave Mele, president of Homes.com.
+“One effective strategy is to pay off some other debts,” suggests Dave Mele, president of Homes.com.

-“It’s important for would-be homeowners to remember that we look at your monthly debt commitments, not the total amount of debt outstanding, so if you can reduce the monthly amount you have to pay to cover your debt commitments through refinancing your loans or paying off a credit card or two, this can help,” says John Moffatt, head of loan originations at Better Mortgage.
+“It’s important for potential homeowners to remember that lenders focus on your monthly debt commitments, not just the total amount of debt.
+If you can reduce the monthly obligations you have to cover your debt commitments through refinancing your loans or paying off a credit card or two, this can be beneficial,” says John Moffatt, head of loan originations at Better Mortgage.

-Also, Bankrate conducted a study that found 61% of millennials don’t own a home and nearly a quarter of them attribute student loan debt as the cause.
-To help combat this issue, they include mortgage assistance programs and the requirements for each as well as six financial steps to improve the chances of getting approved for a mortgage.
-Check out their info here: https://www.bankrate.com/finance/mortgages/student-loan-debt-and-afford-mortgage.aspx.
+Additionally, a study by Bankrate found that 61% of millennials do not own a home, with nearly a quarter attributing this to student loan debt.
+To address this challenge, they offer mortgage assistance programs and outline the requirements for each, along with six financial steps to enhance the chances of getting approved for a mortgage.
+You can find more information here: https://www.bankrate.com/finance/mortgages/student-loan-debt-and-afford-mortgage.aspx.

 CONSIDER GOVERNMENT HELP:

-If you have federal student loans, you may want to explore an income-driven repayment plan.
-With this option, your monthly payments can be reduced to a percentage of your discretionary income.
-This can be a huge help for those whose income is swallowed by high loan payments.
+If you have federal student loans, you might want to look into an income-driven repayment plan.
+This option can reduce your monthly payments to a percentage of your discretionary income, offering significant relief for those whose income is largely consumed by high loan payments.

-Lower monthly student loan payments can help improve that all-important debt-to-income ratio.
-In April 2017, Fannie Mae introduced three new policies aimed at helping homeownership become more attainable for those with student debt.
-The policies are:
+Lower monthly student loan payments can improve that crucial debt-to-income ratio.
+In April 2017, Fannie Mae introduced three new policies designed to make homeownership more attainable for those with student debt.
+These policies include:

 OTHER OPTIONS:

-If the government options don’t fit your needs, look to refinance your student loan through a private lender.
-You might find a better rate than what you’re currently paying.
-Or, turn to a mortgage lender that considers non-traditional payment sources when calculating your overall profile.
-Some of today’s mortgage lenders will even allow for higher debt-to-income ratios than average depending on the applicant’s circumstances.
+If government options aren’t suitable for your situation, consider refinancing your student loan through a private lender.
+You might discover a better interest rate than your current one.
+Alternatively, seek out a mortgage lender that takes non-traditional payment sources into account when assessing your overall profile.
+Some contemporary mortgage lenders may even accept higher debt-to-income ratios than average based on the applicant’s circumstances.

-NAR’s Lautz also suggests a pragmatic approach for those with student loans looking to boost their chances at homeownership.
-“Sometimes they’re delayed in purchasing that home as it may take a little more time to save.
-Or they sometimes have to make compromises on the location or look at a home that could be a fixer-upper,” Lautz says.
+NAR’s Lautz also recommends a practical approach for those with student loans aiming for homeownership.
+“Sometimes they delay their home purchase because it takes more time to save.
+Alternatively, they may have to compromise on location or consider a home that requires renovation,” Lautz notes.

 a stack of coins.